AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 |73|23|4|
 |73|11.4|1.1|

-From this data is apparent that changing the speed water is being pulled out effects the height of sand in the filter shelf, but changing the overall flow does not, which makes sense as any water not pulled from the outlet just increases the flow through the unregulated outlet.
-With the proper pump speeds of 73 RPM influent, and 11.4 pulled out the angled outlet, the length the sand travels into the outlet, 1.1", is a small enough distance to make the actual construction feasible.
+From this data it is apparent that changing the speed that the water is being pulled out affects the height of sand in the filter shelf, but changing the overall flow does not, which makes sense as any water not pulled from the outlet just increases the flow through the unregulated outlet.
+With the proper pump speeds of 73 RPM influent, and 11.4 RPM pulled out the angled outlet, the length the sand travels into the outlet, 1.1", is a small enough distance to make the actual construction feasible.
+The influent and effluent speeds differ due to the actual model having mutiple holes to create outflow but in this one hole model, the amount that would be measured going into the other holes was just left as waste outflow rather than along with the effluent.
 The python code below explains the significance of these values and how they were determined.

 <div class="alert alert-block alert-danger">
-First sentence/most of the paragraph is not understandable at this time.
+~First sentence/most of the paragraph is not understandable at this time.

 Where are your units?
 Why are the influent and effluent speeds different (is the flow maintained)?
 Show that equation
 </div>